-The ΣC_p and ΣC_g terms in Equation 3.2 correspond to sets of corrections that must be added to the simple geometric difference (a-R) to arrive at an accurate estimation of H.
+The ΣC_p and ΣC_g terms in Equation 3.2 correspond to sets of corrections that must be subtracted to arrive at an accurate estimation of H.

 There are two types of corrections:

 - propagation corrections (Cp) needed because the radar pulse propagates through the atmosphere at a speed below the speed of light c used in Eq.
 4.1 - geophysical corrections (Cg) linked to the vertical movements of the Earth surface (tides, for example) and for which we want to correct the measurement in order to apply it to a fixed geodetic datum in the terrestrial reference frame.